unicode-org/icu4x/tutorials/data_management.md

 }
 ```

-This has two advantages: it reduces our code size, as `DateTimeFormatter` includes much more functionality than `TypedDateTimeFormatter<Gregorian>`, and it reduces our data size, as `--markers-for-bin` can now determine that we need even fewer markers.
+This has two advantages: it reduces our code size, as `DateTimeFormatter` includes much more functionality than `FixedCalendarDateTimeFormatter<Gregorian>`, and it reduces our data size, as `--markers-for-bin` can now determine that we need even fewer markers.
 The data size improvement could have also been achieved by manually listing the data markers we think we'll need (using the `--markers` flag), but we risk a runtime error if we're wrong.

 This is a common pattern in `ICU4X`, and most of our APIs are designed with data slicing in mind.